tsugtsug/DeepTech/README.md

 - serialConnect.py : file used in raspberry pi to receive a packet from Arduino.

-- sernsorMagnetique.ino : file to detect whether the door is open or closed.

 ### shower room pin ：　194AC